SriHarsha-Godavarthi/masters-projects/programming_for_Grad/GitFundamentals/README.md

 git log --oneline --until="5 minutes ago" git log --oneline --author="Your Name" git log --oneline --all**

+## Tagging versions

+Git tags are a fantastic way to label specific commits with human-readable names, typically used to mark important milestones in a project's history, such as releases or major changes.
+Tags are essentially immutable references to a specific commit.

+Creating a tag for the first version/commit/hash
+**git tag <tagName>**
+Creating a tag for the previous version/commit/hash **git checkout <tagName>(^|~N)**
+**git tag <previousVersionTagName>**
+N- refers to n-th version prior to <tag>
+^ - refers to previous version
+delete a tag
+git tag -d <tagname>

+discarding changes before staging/undo changes made and restore to previous commit **git restore filename**

 I think some topics are not covered like staging, cloning repositries securely using SSH